 Technology Readiness Level

-The response time and capacity for adjusting the production in the factories are continuously improving.
-PEM electrolysis has a lot of potential and research in this area might make the production of hydrogen even more efficient.
+The response time and capacity for adjusting the production in the factories is continuously improving.
+PEM electrolysis has significant potential and research in this area might increase the efficiency of hydrogen production.

 Current focus of R&D and research gaps